merickson3/MG-Rmd-Files/index.md

 title: "Projects"
 ---

-I upload files to share here.
+Sometimes I use this page to share work.
+Most files are "works in progress."
 To navigate back to my main site, click here:  [merickson3.github.io ](https://merickson3.github.io)